tccodes-repo/intro-to-docker/README.md

           \____\______/
 ```

+> The `--rm` just tells docker to delete the container when it is done running.
+Without this it would keep it around, which we don't want.

 Great, now anyone in the world can run our image and get the same result!

 ### Tagging the Image